kyma-project/kyma/docs/tutorials/tut-send-event-without-kyma-app.md

 ## Prerequisites

-- A running Kyma cluster
+- A running Kyma cluster with a valid Namespace
-- ???

 ## Steps

+1. In Kyma's left navigation panel, go to **Workloads** > **Functions** and navigate to your Function.

+2. Once in the Function details view, Switch to the **Configuration** tab, and select **Create Event Subscription** in the **Event Subscriptions** section.

-1. Create a subscription where the **eventType.value** field includes the name of your Application.
+3. Create a subscription where the **eventType.value** field includes the name of your Application.
 In this example, this is `sap.kyma.custom.nonexistingapp.order.created.v1`, where `nonexistingapp` is an Application that does not exist in Kyma.

 ```yaml
 apiVersion: eventing.kyma-project.io/v1alpha1